 People often say it is important to look inward in order to find the strength or meaning of life or whatever else people say.
 But the most enriching moments, the most enlightening experiences, what keeps life worth living, I think, are when you are looking outward, at least metaphorically.
 For most of us, almost all the time, we are looking inward, at ourselves, thinking about how things matter to us or because of us or with us at the focal point, concentrated on how we look and how we act and how important we are – or aren’t.
 But if you really look inward, there is nothing there.
 We are out here.
 In every little detail, of every little thing, in every little moment – in immersing into all the unfathomable features of the simple and mundane, and in realising, viscerally, what it means that you can perceive at all.
 That is where, I think, life is.
 I believe if there is any kind of spiritual experience, it isn’t when you look in to find yourself, but when you look out to lose yourself.

-I don’t believe God is an old man with a beard in the sky who grants you magic wishes if you recite the right words or feel guilty enough.
-I don’t believe that God can grant you a parking space if you pray hard enough.
-And I don’t believe that God has set up some code of behaviour and if I don’t live by it, I won’t be granted my place in Heaven among the angels.
-Continue reading ›
+Isn’t being religious fundamentally in opposition to science?
+I am a thoughtful and sceptical person, and I am not a person who believes blindly in anything.
+So, how is it that I believe in God, and what does that belief look like?
+Maybe it is easier to start with what I don’t believe God is.
+I don’t believe God is an old man with a beard who sits upon a cloud and grants you magic wishes if you recite the right words or feel guilty enough.
+I don’t believe that God can award you a parking space if you pray hard enough.
+And I don’t believe that God has set up some code of behaviour, and if I don’t live by it, I won’t be given my place in heaven among angels.